redwoodjs/example-blog/README.md

     git clone https://github.com/redwoodjs/example-blog.git
     cd example-blog

-Update the database provider to use a local SQLite database.
-Edit `api/prisma/schema.prisma` and change "postgresql" to "sqlite".
-(There is an update coming soon from Prisma will let us avoid this step.)
+If you want to use Postgres locally then you don't have to change anything.
+If you want to use MySQL or SQLite (SQLite is the easist as the entire database is contained in a single file in the app) you'll need to update the database provider.
+Edit `api/prisma/schema.prisma` and change "postgresql" to "sqlite" or "mysql".
+(There is an update coming soon from Prisma will let us avoid this step and keep the provider in an `ENV` variable.)

 ```javascript
 // api/prisma/schema.prisma